Motivating Careerists: Model

-{ {\bf Sequence of moves}}.
-For each information regime, the game moves as follows: first, Nature picks the random variables $(\omega,s,t)$ according to the distribution.
-Second, the agent observes $s\in\{g,b\}$.
-Third, the agent chooses $x\in\{r,q\}$ and effort $e\in[0,1]$.
-Fourth, Nature determines the outcome of the project; Fifth, the principal decides on whether to retain the agent conditional on observables.
-Finally, all players' payoff realize.\\
+The game proceeds as follows: \begin{enumerate} \item Nature picks the random variables $(\omega,t)$ according to the prior distributions. \item The agent observes $\omega,t$, and chooses $x\in\{r,q\}$.
+Conditional on $x=r$, he chooses implementation effort $e\in[0,1]$. \item The policy consequence $y$ is realized. \item The principal decides whether to retain the agent conditional on her available information. \item All players' payoffs are realized. \end{enumerate}